LevonAr/Teaching-Myself-the-Basics/Rescale/README.md

 This program is written in C, so you must compile it before you can run it.

 In order to do this, you need a compiler.
-If you don't have one or don't know if you do do the following steps.
+If you don't have one or don't know if you do, complete the following steps:

 For PC: